Council Decisions

 Staff Reports

-Embodied emissions from extraction, manufacture, transport and installation of building construction materials account for more than 75% of carbon related emissions.
-Two ground-breaking studies were released this year on benchmarking embodied emissions from construction materials and practices in Ontario, a must read for regulators and policy makers to tackle this big issue:
+Embodied emissions from extraction, manufacture, transport and installation of building construction materials account for more than 75 per cent of carbon related emissions.
+In 2022, two ground-breaking studies were released on benchmarking embodied emissions from construction materials and practices in Ontario, a must read for regulators and policy makers to tackle this big issue:

 Global Best Practices In Energy Policy & Zero Emissions Building Framework